v43rs0mv4nd/SimpleGradientDescent/README.md

 updated_y = y - (dz/dy * learningRate)

 The learning rate is there to make sure that we don't take to big steps towards the minimum.
 We want to make sure not to overshoot it.
 This process is then repeated a fitting number of times.
 Each time the new and updated x and y values are fed back into the loop.
+Then we calculate new gradients according to the updated values and on and on...

 Eventually we arrive at the minimum, and it should correspond with the minimum point from the graph below.

 ![alt text](ellipticParaboloid.jpg)